 Central African Republic Travel Information

-Local customs and culture in the Central African Republic are split between the relatively equal Muslim and Christian populations, so conservative dress is a good idea in all areas, including covered thighs and shoulder for women.
-In rural areas it is customary for people to eat with their hands, but one should never eat, shake hands, or offer someone money with their left hand.
+The population of the Central African Republic is roughly 80 percent Christian, 10 percent Muslim and 10 percent traditional.
+Conservative dress is recommended in all areas, which entails covered thighs and shoulders for women.
+In rural areas it is customary for people to eat with their hands, but one should never eat, shake hands or offer someone money with their left hand.
 Always ask permission before photographing a military or government building.

 Travellers to the Central African Republic are allowed the following: five bottles of alcohol and five bottles of perfume.
-Men may import up to 1,000 cigarettes or cigarillos/250 cigars/2kg of tobacco, while women may only bring cigarettes.
-Firearms must be declared.
+Men may import up to 1,000 cigarettes or cigarillos or 250 cigars or 2kg of tobacco, while women may only bring cigarettes.
 All animal skins and diamonds must be declared on departure.

 Become our Central African Republic Travel Expert

 We are looking for contributors for our Central African Republic travel guide.
 If you are a local, a regular traveller to Central African Republic or a travel professional with time to contribute and answer occasional forum questions, please contact us.